-If you wish to advertise your accommodation on Opole Travel Guide please contact us.
+If you wish to advertise your accommodation on Opole Travel Guide please contact me.

 Poland is a country with a large variety of landscapes, a place where you can experience all four seasons.
 This provides the visitor with many opportunities for adventure and different activities and visiting attractions, whether you enjoy the mountains, lakes, rivers or the beaches you will find something that suits you.

-If you see something you like or wish to know more about the activity or attraction please contact the provider directly as we do not take commission and we take the attitude that their own website will have more up to date details on what they offer than if we were to include it here.
+If you see something you like or wish to know more about the activity or attraction please contact the provider directly as I do not take commission and I take the attitude that their own website will have more up to date details on what they offer than if I were to include it here.

 What ever activity or attraction you run, you can advertise on Opole Travel Guide.